susmitabhowmik/Whatever/README.md

 Once you clone the app, run `bundle install` in terminal to ensure the installation of gems.

-Then run `rails -s` to start up rails server, Afterwards, navigate to localhost:3000.
+Then run `rails -s` to start up rails server.
+Afterwards, navigate to localhost:3000.

 At this point, you should be able to see the home page for Whatever.